isotherm/betawise/DebugTool/README.md

 Debugging Tool
 ==============

+**IMPORTANT**: Back up all documents first!
+Use of the debug tools applet allows modifying memory, performing I/O, and calling arbitrary routines.
+A system reset may be required after certain operations.
+A bricked unit could also result from indiscriminate use.
+Proceed at your own risk!

 * `Tab`: Move cursor between nibble mode (left side) and byte mode (right side).
 * `Left`, `Right`: Move the cursor left or right by one nibble or byte.
 * `Up`, `Down`: Move the cursor up or down by one line (8 bytes).